DCScoder/ESXiTri/README.md

 #### Usage:

-Step 1: Copy ESXiTri.sh to the root of the target host file system.
+Step 1: Copy ESXiTri.sh to the root of the target host file system via your preferred method i.e., SCP.

 Step 2: Set script permissions to execute: